Southern Unionist: Description

 The term Southern Unionist, and its variations, incorporate a spectrum of beliefs and actions.
 Some, such as Texas governor Sam Houston, were vocal in their support of Southern interests, but believed that those interests could best be maintained by remaining in the Union as it existed.
-Some Unionists initially opposed secession (especially in the states of Tennessee, North Carolina, and Virginia), but afterward either actively served and fought with the Confederate armies, or supported the Confederacy in other ways.
-Others refused to fight, went North or stayed North to enlist in the Union Army, or fought informally as partisans in the South.
+Some Unionists initially opposed secession (especially in the states of Tennessee, North Carolina, and Virginia), but after it came, served in the Confederate armies, or supported the Confederacy in other ways, usually out of a sense of duty to their states.
+Others refused to fight, went or stayed north to enlist in the Union Army, forming dedicated Unionist units, or launched insurgencies behind Confederate lines.
 Some remained in the South and tried to stay neutral.
 The term could also be used for any Southerner who worked with the Republican Party or Union government in any capacity after the war ended in 1865.

-A study of Southern Unionists in Alabama who continued to support the Union during the war found that they were typically "old fashioned" or "Jackson" conservative Democrats, or former Whigs, who viewed the federal government as worthy of defending because it had provided economic and political security.
+A study of Southern Unionists in Alabama who continued to support the Union during the war found that they were typically "old fashioned" or conservative "Jackson" Democrats, or former Whigs, who viewed the federal government as worthy of defending because it had provided economic and political security.
 They saw secession as dangerous, illegitimate, and contrary to the intentions of the Founding Fathers, and believed that the Confederacy could not improve on the United States government.
-The desire for security was a motivation for Unionist slaveholders, who feared that secession would cause a conflict that would result in the loss of their slaves; however, some stated that they would rather give up slavery than dissolve the Union.
+The desire for security was a motivation for Unionist slaveholders, who correctly predicted that secession would entail a war that the South could not win, ultimately leading to the loss of their slaves.
+Others saw the end of slavery as preferable to the end of the Union, or saw slavery as doomed in the long run and preferred to see it go peacefully and be compensated for their loss than have abolition imposed by a Northern army.
 The Southern ideals of honor, family, and duty were as important to Unionists as to their pro-secession neighbors.
 They believed, however, that rebelling against the United States, which many of their ancestors had fought for in 1776 and 1812, was the unmanly and dishonorable act.